james-coder/SnapmakerU1-Extended-Firmware/CONTRIBUTING.md

 - Document user-visible changes in the docs or `RELEASE.md`.
 - For risky changes (boot, updates, safety logic), please open an issue/thread to discuss the approach before sending a big patch.
+- When in doubt, assume your change can brick a printer or reduce safety and treat it accordingly.

 ---